yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "No defensive terrain penalty"
 	Applicable to: Global, Unit

-??? example  "Damage is ignored when determining unit Strength"
+??? example  "No damage penalty for wounded units"
 	Applicable to: Global, Unit

 ??? example  "No movement cost to pillage"